Posted on

 Need to delete thousands of posts or pages in one go?
 Want to clean up dead stocks or revamp your entire product collection?

-Smart Manager makes it quick and painless.
+The Smart Manager has got your back.
 You can bulk edit almost any field—products, orders, users, coupons, posts, media—you name it.

 How to delete WordPress posts in bulk with Smart Manager?